SeaUrc/npmStat/README.md

 # Statlib

 ## Description
 W.I.P.
-Aimed to handle statistics found at a college introductory level It can compute the following
+Zero dependency package aimed to handle statistics found at a college introductory level.<br>
+It can compute the following

 ### Descriptive statistics